 McDonald’s is the world’s best known hard franchise

 Each location is very similar, helping create trust in the formula’s success.
 The hard agreements ensure each party knows where they stand, but leaves little room for individual actions and creativity.

 Now that you know what a hard franchise is, you can also guess what a soft franchise is.
 The agreements are much more flexible and leave a lot of room for the individual entrepreneurship of the franchisees.
 Often only a logo or name is shared and it’s difficult to recognize the business as a franchise.
 There are, however, also cases with stricter agreements and controls.

 Franchise models for delivery restaurants

-As a franchisee in a hard franchise, you can benefit from the position, knowledge and money of a large organisation.
+As a franchisee in a hard franchise, you can benefit from the position, knowledge, and money of a large organization.
 For an individual entrepreneur, this can provide security, and this provides a significant advantage for a novice entrepreneur.
 Unfortunately, if you join a hard franchise, you lose control over what you can and cannot do in your business.

 Joining a large franchise can result in a loss of decision-making powers